-In this guide, we’ll explain how climate factors should influence equipment choice, outline practical tips for your home security system and leave you with proven tips for long-term durability.
+In this guide, we’ll explain how climate factors should influence equipment choice, outline practical tips for your home security system, and leave you with proven advice for long-term durability.

 KEY TAKEAWAYS